-The Company's fiscal year is the 52- or 53-week period that ends on the Saturday nearest to December 31.
-The Company's fiscal year 2024 will include 52 weeks and ends on December 28, 2024.
-Each quarter of fiscal year 2024 will be comprised of 13 weeks.
-Unless otherwise stated, references to particular years, quarters, months and periods refer to the Company's fiscal years ended in January and the associated quarters, months and periods of those fiscal years.
+Our fiscal year is the 52- or 53-week period that ends on the Saturday nearest to December 31.
+Our fiscal year 2025 will include 52 weeks and ends on December 27, 2025.
+Each quarter of fiscal year 2025 will be comprised of 13 weeks.
+Unless otherwise stated, references to particular years, quarters, months and periods refer to our fiscal years ended in December and the associated quarters, months and periods of those fiscal years.